 - To prepare the potatoes, place a potato on a cutting board between the handles of two wooden spoons.

 - Using a sharp knife, make slices ⅛-inch thick.
-The wooden spoons will prevent the knife from cutting all the way through the potato.
+The wooden spoons will prevent the knife from cutting completely through the potato.
 Repeat with the other potato.

 - Melt the butter in a small saucepan.
 Stir in the olive oil and seasonings.